Rational solutions to the Variants of Erd\H{o}s- Selfridge superelliptic curves: Acknowledgement

 \section{Acknowledgement}

-Pranabesh wants to thank Dr. Angelos Koutsianas for discussions on the case $(k,\ell,i)=(7,2,2)$.
-He also wants to thank Professor Cameron Stewart and the Department of Pure Mathematics at the University of Waterloo for the very nice working environment where part of this project was accomplished.
+Authors like to thank the referee for careful reading and valuable suggestions.
+It leads to an improvement of the article.
+Pranabesh wants to thank Prof. Cameron Stewart and the Department of Pure Mathematics at the University of Waterloo for the very nice working environment where part of this project was accomplished.
+Pranabesh also acknowledges the continuous support of Prof. Karl Dilcher and the postdoctoral grant from the Atlantic Association for Research in the Mathematical Sciences (AARMS), Canada.
 Saradha likes to thank Indian National Science Academy for awarding Senior Scientist fellowship under which this work was done.
 She also thanks DAE-Center for Excellence in Basic Sciences, Mumbai University for providing facilities to carry out this work.
+Divyum acknowledges the support of the DST-SERB SRG Grant (SRG/2021/000773) and the OPERA award of BITS Pilani.